affanbinusman/LangChain_Chatbot-for-your-PDF/README.md

 1. Place your PDF document in the `pdfs` folder.
 2. Rename `copy.env` file to `.env` and add your API keys for Huggingface and Cohere.
 3. Update the PDF path variable `file_path`.
 The Jupyter notebook is commented on for your convenience as well.
-4. Follow the instructions for the notebook [PDF-Chatbot.ipynb].
+4. Follow the instructions for the notebook [PDF-Chatbot.ipynb](https://github.com/affanbinusman/LangChain_PDF-Chatbot/blob/main/PDF-Chatbot.ipynb).
 A prompt will pop up for you to type in your question.

 ## Examples